Top tips for setting your wedding budget.

 Once you’ve worked out if your estimated budget and your ideal wedding are close in dollars, it’s time to keep track of your spending.

 Keeping track will allow you to see if you’re overspending or have room to move with your money.
 What’s the best way to keep an eye on your budget business?
-We have done the hard work for you with our wedding budget downloadable that allows you to look after your dollars every step of the way Designed in a formulated spreadsheet to access at any time, you can estimate what you wish to budget for each service, vendor and aspect of your planning, against the actual cost while calculating what you’ve paid to date and what outstanding costs remain.
+We have done the hard work for you with our wedding budget downloadable that allows you to look after your dollars every step of the way.
+Designed in a formulated spreadsheet to access at any time, you can estimate what you wish to budget for each service, vendor and aspect of your planning, against the actual cost while calculating what you’ve paid to date and what outstanding costs remain.

 6: STICK TO YOUR GUNS